-1.1 This report forms the draft Strategic Environmental Assessment (SEA) of the Dorstone Neighbourhood Development Plan (NDP).
+1.1 This report forms the draft Strategic Environmental Assessment (SEA) of the Border Group Neighbourhood Development Plan (NDP).

-1.2 The Dorstone NDP does not propose any site allocations.
-Dorstone village is highlighted for proportional levels of growth in Policy RA2 of the Herefordshire Local Plan (Core Strategy).
-The NDP will, however, provide general policies for guiding future development across the parish as a whole.
+1.2 Adforton, Lingen and Brampton Bryan, and Walford have been highlighted for proportional levels of growth in Policy RA2 of the Herefordshire Local Plan (Core Strategy).
+The Border Group NDP proposes one site allocation within the settlement of Lingen and settlement boundary and/or criteria policy for growth within these four settlements.
+The NDP will also provide general policies for guiding future development across the parish as a whole.